-I’m going to give you a different way of looking at the chances of getting back with an ex.
+I’m going to give you a different way of looking at the chances of getting back together with your ex.
 And once you see how little probability matters?
 Wow…

 You are going to be much better off for it!

 Do you know what I’ve learned after a decade of helping hundreds of heartbroken men and women fight for their ex?

 Whether your chance to get your ex back is 5% or 75%, if your ex is worth it, you will still roll the dice and try (and you should!)

 Every week, men and women of all ages ask: “Michael, what are the chances my ex will take me back?”

 People even ask for a percentage figure, as though I have a “chance calculator.”

 And no wonder.

 If you look hard enough, you can find statistics for anything.